U.S. Route 287 in Oklahoma

-U.S. Route 287 (US-287) is a north-south highway that starts at the Texas state line north of Kerrick, Texas, and ends at the Colorado state line south of Campo, Colorado.
+U.S. Route 287 (US-287) is a north–south highway that starts at the Texas state line north of Kerrick, Texas, and ends at the Colorado state line south of Campo, Colorado.

 Route description

 In Oklahoma, US-287 remains within Cimarron County, located at the end of the Panhandle.
 After crossing the state line north of Kerrick, Texas, the highway intersects State Highway 171 (SH-171) at its southern terminus.
 US-287 continues northwest, crossing the Beaver River, toward Boise City.
-On the east side of town, the highway crosses US-56, US-64, and US-412, and forms a concurrency with SH-3.
-After about 1.6 mi, the highway forms a concurrency with US-385 and OK 3.
+On the east side of town, the highway crosses US-56, US-64, US-412, and SH-3.
+After about 1.6 mi, the highway forms a concurrency with US-385 and SH-3.
 These three highways head north to the Colorado state line.
 SH-3 ends there, while US-287 and US-385 continue onward into Colorado.

 History

 On May 28, 2021, Oklahoma governor Kevin Stitt signed legislation designating a roughly 20-mile portion of U.S. 287 between Boise City and the Oklahoma-Texas border as the President Donald J. Trump Highway, effective as of November 1.